aduquehd/json-formatter/README.md

 - CSS files are copied to `static/css/` during build
 - HTML templates are in `templates/`

-**Important:** The generated JavaScript files are automatically created from TypeScript and should never be edited directly.
+**Important:**
+- Never edit files in the `static/` directory - they are auto-generated
+- All frontend source code is in the `frontend/src/` directory
+- Run `npm run build` after making changes to TypeScript files

 #### Build TypeScript: